groc-prog/pyneo4j-ogm/README.md

 ## Todo's and missing features <a name="todos-and-missing-features"></a>

-- [x] Add more documentation
 - [ ] Add more tests
-- [ ] Enforce Neo4j version 5+
 - [ ] Allow dirs to be passed to register_models (will register all models found in dir and subdirs)
 - [ ] Add setting for automatic create/update timestamps for models, timestamps will be overwritten if also defined on model
-- [x] Make labels/type fallback a info log instead of a warning log
-- [x] Make internal ID available and raise Exception if a ID property gets defined
 - [ ] Add upsert-like functionality to find_one()
 - [ ] Add bookmark support
 - [ ] Add migrations